nss-day-cohort-54/the-hairy-potter/README.md

 #### Checking Your Work

 In the `main.js` module, invoke the `toSellOrNotToSell` function for each of the 5 pieces of pottery you created.
 Ensure you provide the required value as an argument.

-Also look at your terminal window that is running the tests and make sure that the following tests pass.

-* `Piece is not priced when cracked`
-* `Not in array of items to sell when cracked`
-* `Piece is priced when not cracked`
-* `In array of items to sell when uncracked`
-* `Piece has correct price`

 **THEN PUSH YOUR CODE TO GITHUB**